David-Lor/docker-tor-privoxy-alpine/README.md

 ## Fork details

-The changes of this fork compared with the original repository are limited to having a recent build of the Docker image, with updated Alpine baseimage and Tor client (which is installed from the Alpine repositories).
+The changes of this fork compared with the original repository are limited to:

+- Having a recent build of the Docker image, with updated Alpine baseimage and Tor client (which is installed from the Alpine repositories).
+- Add curl.